-As can be seen in the nex figure, the output of our model is not deterministic.
-So, we can caputure the uncertainty in the data.
-See for example what happens now with the predictions at the point x=2.0.
+As can be seen in the next figure, the output of our model is not deterministic.
+So, we can capture the uncertainty in the data.
+See for example what happens now with the predictions at the point x=2.
+0. See also what happens with the uncertainty in out-of-range predictions.